INDEX TO THE INFORMATION BELOW:

-Rapid Ascent are in constant communication with DEPI, Parks Victoria (PV) and the CFA about the prospect of a fire in the region of the event.
-We have made a commitment not to compromise the safety of any competitors, any CFA, PV or DEPI personnel dispatched to attend a fire, any private land owners or the wilderness and surrounding areas as a result of the Otway Odyssey Festival.
+Rapid Ascent are in constant communication with DELWP, Parks Victoria (PV) and the CFA about the prospect of a fire in the region of the event.
+We have made a commitment not to compromise the safety of any competitors, any CFA, PV or DELWP personnel dispatched to attend a fire, any private land owners or the wilderness and surrounding areas as a result of the Otway Odyssey Festival.

 As a result, there is a chance that the course could change on the day or the event could be postponed to the Sunday or the event could be cancelled.
 The event will only be cancelled if there are extreme fire weather conditions in the area over the entire weekend and it is determined that the fire danger is too great to permit cyclists to go through the course.
 Declaration of a Total Fire Ban on race day DOES NOT mean the event will be automatically cancelled or postponed.

 Declaration of a ‘Code Red’ or ‘Extreme’ fire danger rating for the South West fire district on race day will mean the event will be cancelled or postponed and Rapid Ascent’s refund policy for the Otway Odyssey will be enacted as detailed on the event website.

 Declaration of a ‘Severe’ fire danger rating for the South West fire district on event day will result in discussions with land managers.
 Riders will be advised of the outcome as detailed below.
 The event MAY still continue on the Saturday or the following day OR it may be cancelled.

 Any change of course, evacuation or event cancellation will be communicated to competitors as soon and as safely as possible, through any of the following means:

 - SMS sent to competitors mobile phones